No visitors, effective Friday, 17 July 2020

 - emergency departments.

 COVID-19 positive patients, or those awaiting test results, are not allowed visitors.

-- No entry if you have been diagnosed with COVID-19 and not fully recovered and discharged from isolation.
+If you have been diagnosed with COVID-19 and not fully recovered and discharged from isolation, do not enter.

 We recognise the importance of keeping patients and loved ones in contact and encourage other ways like phone, FaceTime and Skype.